Chronology of Oregon Events

 The United States and Great Britain renew the terms of

-the 1818 "joint occupancy" agreement for the Oregon
+the 1818 "joint occupancy"

 Country.